hpv-information-centre/reportcompiler/doc/plugin_modules.rst

 The different stages of the document generation pipeline are developed as plugin modules, allowing an easy extendibility for most use cases.

+Plugin specifications are JSON-like structures that define which plugins are used for a particular pipeline stage and how they will work.
+Document-level specifications are defined in the *config.conf* file while fragment-level specifications are defined in the fragment source file and parsed by the metadata retriever stage.
+Examples are shown below.

 The plugins can be divided in two groups: per-fragment plugins (source parser, data_fetcher) and per-document plugins (template renderer, postprocessor).
 The resolution method to determine which plugin to use in a particular case uses the following priority:

 1. Fragment source file (if it's a per-fragment plugin).
-2. Document specification (*config.json*).
+2. Document specification (*config.conf*).
 3. Default value (if available).

 This allows to set up default plugins for general use and override them when necessary.
-For instance, we could configure a MySQL data fetcher in the *config.json* to be used in all fragments but define an Excel fetcher in one particular fragment.
+For instance, we could configure a MySQL data fetcher in the *config.conf* to be used in all fragments but define an Excel fetcher in one particular fragment.

+Plugin specifications are selected using a mandatory **type** parameter.
+This value identifies the type of plugin to be used (see below).
+In case of specifications as strings, such string will always be the implicit type.

 .. _`data_fetchers`: